 Affordable and High-Quality Care: They are committed to providing high-quality, affordable healthcare services to all, including those without insurance or with limited coverage.

-Community-Based and Patient-Directed: They are rooted in their communities and governed by a board with a majority of patients.
+Community-Based and Patient-Directed: They are rooted in their communities and are governed by a board with a majority of patient members.

 Collaborative Approach: FQHCs work with other providers, programs, and community organizations to improve access to care.